ethersphere/swarm/swarm/docs/sw^3/parameters.rst

   the base unit defining the granularity of storage period; the shortest valid period for storage guarantees.
 Expressed as integer representing number of blocks.

-..  option:: maximum-simultaneous-losses

-   number of chunks that a peer can be simultanously proven guilty of losing and have associated stake forfeited.
-Unless the missing deposit is replenished, one more chunk lost leads to suspension

-..  option:: maximum-total-losses

-  number of chunks a registered node is allowed to lose during its entire registration.
-  This may not be needed or could be tracked on chain as basis for reputation.

-..  option:: maximum-total-stake-for-single-chunk

-  the maximum deposit all storers stake in total for a single chunk.
-This translates to a minimum proximate bin size.

 ..  option:: security-constant

    price/deposit ratio. serves to quantify what percentage of the deposit dedicated to one chunk a node is allowed to ask per epoch.

-..  option:: reserve-deposit

-  amount of collateral on top of the deposit dedicated to cover lost chunks.
-  This needs to be chosen so that the total deposit a single node risks is sufficient deterrent against malicious action.

-..  option:: deposit-restore-period

-  The maximum amount of time a node is given to restore their deposit after partial forfeiture before they are suspended and lose their deposit in full.
-Integer for number of blocks.

 ..  option:: challenge-open-period